ghgemmer/yotagrabber/output/Readme.txt

 the latest is at the bottom of the file.

-Column definitions that are not obvious or to remove any ambiguity are as follows:
+Column definitions that are not obvious or to remove any ambiguity are as follows  (note that all prices exclude state sales tax, license and registration fees, doc fees, and any other mandatory fees the dealer charges, and thus are NOT Out The Door prices) :
 "Model" -  This actually contains just the Trim + Drivetrain code (for example XLE FWD, TRD Sport RWD, SR5 4WD).
            The top level model name is left off (Camry, 4Runner, etc) as the file name implies it.
 "Color" - Exterior color